 Article 2.
 Faculty Responsibility

 Section 1.
 Promotion of the aims of the Statement of Intellectual Responsibility is a general responsibility of the Faculty.
 Section 2.
-Every member of the Faculty has a specific responsibility to explain the implications of the statement for each of his or her courses, including a specification of the conditions under which academic work in those courses is to be performed.
+Every member of the faculty has a specific responsibility to explain the implications of the statement for each of his or her courses, including a specification of the conditions under which academic work in those courses is to be performed.
 At the beginning of each semester members of the Faculty will receive with their initial class lists a copy of the Statement of Intellectual Responsibility and a reminder of the duty to explain its implications in each course.
 Section 3.
 Examinations shall not be proctored unless an instructor judges that the integrity of the assessment process is clearly threatened.
-An instructor may be present at examinations at appropriate times to answer questions.2.
-Statement on Freedom of Expression and Dissent (Voted by the Faculty 1968)
+An instructor may be present at examinations at appropriate times to answer questions.

 Respect for the rights, dignity and integrity of others is essential for the well-being of a community.
 Actions by any person which do not reflect such respect for others are damaging to each member of the community and hence damaging to Amherst College.
 Each member of the community should be free from interference, intimidation or disparagement in the work place, the classroom and the social, recreational and residential environment.